Ridwan05/AltSchool-Cloud-Exercise/Exercise_3/README.md

 # Exercise 3

-## In this exercise, I used 10 linux command
+## In this exercise, I used 10 linux commands
 1. `whoami` to check which user I logged in as.
     ![whoami](1.png)